AussiePete2015/dn-cassandra/docs/Deployment-Scenarios.md

 $
 ```

-Note that in this case, the host groups needed for the playbook run (the `cassandra-seed` and `cassandra` host groups) are actually defined (init-file style) at the bottom of the static inventory file.
+Note that in this case, the host groups needed for the playbook run (the `cassandra_seed` and `cassandra` host groups) are actually defined (init-file style) at the bottom of the static inventory file.
 If a static inventory file is used with the playbooks in this repository, we assume that this will always be the case (there is no attempt made to modify the host groups defined in a static inventory file that is passed into the playbook).

-The playbook defined in the [site.yml](../site.yml) file in this repository will deploy Cassandra to to all of the hosts in the clsuter defined in the static inventory file shown above in a single `ansible-playbook` run, but the deployment is actually broken up into two separate plays:
+The playbook defined in the [provision-cassandra.yml](../provision-cassandra.yml) file in this repository will deploy Cassandra to to all of the hosts in the clsuter defined in the static inventory file shown above in a single `ansible-playbook` run, but the deployment is actually broken up into two separate plays:

 * In the first play in the playbook, Cassandra is deployed to the three seed nodes and those nodes are configured to work with each other as part a cluster
 * In the second play in the playbook, Cassandra is deployed to the three non-seed nodes, and those nodes are configured to talk to the seed nodes in order to join the cluster